SaranyaPotturi/BDA/README.md

-This repository contains three machine learning projects implemented with Apache Spark
+This repository contains three machine learning projects implemented with Apache Spark.
 ## Project 1: Classification Model with Spark

-**Objective**: Predict categories or labels from a given dataset.
+**Objective**: Using Spark's classification algorithms, predict categories or labels from a given dataset.

 **Implementation**:
 - Dataset: UCI Adult Income Dataset